Avia IV - Sample Chapters from Draft 3.5

 He wrapped his arms around her and kissed the side of her neck.
 "We'll put some Bailey's in your coffee."

-Avia turned around in his arms and kissed her.
-"We need to get to the pier.
-My plane is coming in today."
+Avia turned around in his arms and kissed him.
+"We need to get to the pier."

 Brian released her so he could brush his teeth.
-"We'll do that first thing.
+"We'll do that first thing after breakfast.
 How are the mechanics getting back to Texas?"

 "I have no idea," Avia said as she walked into the bedroom.
 She threw her towels on the floor and walked into her closet.

 "Are they staying here?"
-Brian asked.
-He walked into the bedroom and located a pair of boxers, undershirt and socks.
+Brian walked into the bedroom and located a pair of boxers, undershirt and socks.

 "They can," Avia said.
-"They may want a break from L, and there's nothing for them to do when my plane's not there."
+"They may want a break from L, and there's nothing for them to do when the Seneca’s not there."
 She slid a dark green summer dress over her head.